mike-fabian/ibus-typing-booster/content/docs/user/index.md

 ### Key bindings for temporary emoji and word predictions {#key-bindings-temporary-predictions}

+David Mandelberg contributed two new key-bindable commands:

+`trigger_emoji_predictions` and `trigger_word_predictions`.
+These are
+useful when you want predictions disabled by default but still wish to request them temporarily while typing the next word.

+For example, pressing the key bound to trigger_emoji_predictions will enable emoji and Unicode character predictions _only_ for the next word you type.
+After that word is completed, predictions turn off automatically.
+This differs from `toggle_emoji_prediction`, which enables emoji and Unicode predictions _indefinitely_—requiring manual disabling later.

 # Multilingual input {#multilingual-input}

 {{< video label="Setup several dictionaries and input methods" mp4="/videos/user-docs/setup-several-dictionaries-and-input-methods.mp4" >}}